msample/envoy-filter-example/inject.rst

   "local.grpc-result" and finally the "local.any" match.
 A default "local.any" that aborts with 500 errors is added but may be overidden.
-Inject response result values must not start with "local." otherwise they will be ignored.
+Inject response result values must not start with "local." otherwise they will be treated as an error.

 action
   *(required, string)* "passthrough", "abort" or "dynamic".
-  "passthrough" means let the request carry on with injected/removed headers and similarly alter the response by adding/removing the desired header.  "abort" means hairpin the request with a response immediately using the response code, headers and body in the inject response iff use_rpc_response is true, otherwise using the configured response_code, response_headers and response_body. "dynamic" means let the injection service decide if the request should be aborted or passed through.
+  "passthrough" means let the request carry on after requested modifcations and similarly alter the response with the requested modifications (headers).  "abort" means hairpin the request with a response immediately using the response code, headers and body in the inject response iff use_rpc_response is true, otherwise using the configured response_code, response_headers and response_body. "dynamic" means let the injection service decide if the request should be aborted or passed through.

 upstream_inject_headers
   *(optional, array)* header name strings desired to be injected into the upstream request.
-These names will be provided in the gRPC inject request and these headers in the response may be injected or removed.
 Only headers named in this list are allowed to be injected or removed unless *upstream_inject_any* is true.
 Any others returned in the gRPC response will be ignored.
 The gRPC responder may choose not to provide values for every one of these.
 Strongly consider also adding these to the *internal_only_headers* of the *route_config* so they are stripped first if they arrive from outside (prevent forgeries).
 Also consider signatures on these header values to prevent forgeries from inside your network.
 For example, use the RSA or ECC signatures on a JWT.
 If the injected header already exists in the request, the injected one replaces the original one.

 upstream_inject_any
-  *(optional, boolean)* inject every header value returned in the gRPC response into the upsream requeest if true.
+  *(optional, boolean)* inject every header value returned in the gRPC response into the upsream request if true.
 Otherwise, only those named in *upstream_inject_headers* are allowed to be injected.

 upstream_remove_headers